Judge has doubts on voter privacy in Arizona recount - WTMJ

 The comment from Maricopa County Superior Court Judge Daniel Martin came at the end of a lengthy hearing where he also declined to extend a previous judge’s order that auditors hired by the Senate comply with state voter privacy laws — at least until he hears more at a hearing on Wednesday.

-“I will share with you all, I am not yet persuaded that there has been a showing that the rights of the voters in Maricopa County are being projected,” Martin said.
-“And I think we will touch on this tomorrow when we address the policies and procedures and whether or not they can be withheld from public view.”

 The Arizona Democratic Party and the lone Democrat on the GOP-controlled Maricopa County Board of Supervisors sued the state Senate and the contractor overseeing the election audit, Cyber Ninjas, Thursday.
-They want the recount of the 2020 presidential election won by President Joe Biden halted unless they were given guarantees that voter privacy and ballot secrecy would be ensured.
+They want the recount of the 2020 presidential election won by President Joe Biden halted unless they get guarantees that voter privacy and ballot secrecy is ensured.

 A judge who has since stepped aside from the contentious case on Friday ordered the recount halted if Democrats posted a $1 million bond, which the party declined to do.
 He also ordered the Senate and private election auditors to follow state law on voter and ballot secrecy and for Cyber Ninjas to produce its recount policies and procedures in court.

 Cyber Ninjas is a Florida firm with no election experience run by Doug Logan, who has shared unfounded conspiracy theories claiming the official 2020 presidential election results are illegitimate.
-His attorney is seeking to have its policies and procedures for conducting the recount and protecting voter privacy kept secret, arguing that they are trade secrets and that the Senate is immune to legal actions as a separate branch of government.
+His attorney is seeking to have its policies and procedures for protecting voter privacy kept secret, arguing that they are trade secrets.

-Martin plans to take testimony on its request to keep the material secret at a hearing Wednesday.
+Martin plans to take testimony onthe company’s request to keep the material secret at a hearing Wednesday.
 He also said he plans to consider whether to again order the recount halted or renew the previous judge’s orders on ballot secrecy rules.

-Meanwhile, the recount is continuing at the Veterans Memorial Coliseum at the state fairgrounds.
+The recount is continuing at Veterans Memorial Coliseum at the state fairgrounds.
 Dozens of workers on Friday began a hand count of all the Maricopa County ballots, with little transparency and the press barred from the site, unless they signed up as official observers and agreed to sit for six-hour shifts.

-Roopali Desai, the Democrats’ attorney, told Martin that the audit has been beset by issues from the start and the refusal to release information on who is doing the counting and how ballot secrecy is being protected is troubling.
+Roopali Desai, the Democrats’ attorney, told Martin that the audit has been beset by issues from the start, and the refusal to release information on who is doing the counting and how ballot secrecy is being protected are troubling.

 “They say they have an earnest desire to comply with the law.
 Well, what steps are they taking to make sure their desire is a reality?”
 Desai told the judge.
 “They say there are many procedures in place to protect the integrity of ballots and the machines.
 Where are those procedures?
 Why have the people of Maricopa County not seen them?”